satwikkansal/wtfpython/README.md

 ```

-##### Explaination:
+#### Explanation:

 * Class variables and variables in class instances are internally handled as dictionaries of a class object.
-If a variable name is not found in the dictionary of current class, the parent classes are searched for it.
+If a variable name is not found in the dictionary of the current class, the parent classes are searched for it.
 * The `+=` operator modifies the mutable object in-place without creating a new object.
-So changing the attribute of one instance, affects the other instances and the class attribute as well.
+So changing the attribute of one instance affects the other instances and the class attribute as well.

 ---
 ###  Catching the Exceptions!